Experimental evidence for strong emergent correlations between particles in a switching trap

-Detecting such emergent dynamical correlations in real experimental systems however poses a significant challenge, as they may be completely masked by the existent long range hydrodynamic interactions between the particles.
-A priori, there are three possible scenarios: (i) the hydrodynamic interactions govern the stationary-state properties, fully masking the emergent correlations and rendering them experimentally inaccessible; (ii) the dynamically generated correlations determine the stationary behavior, allowing the theoretical predictions of Ref.~\cite{BKMS24}, which neglect direct interactions, to accurately describe the system; (iii) both hydrodynamic interactions and emergent correlations are relevant in the steady state, and neither can be neglected.
+Detecting such dynamically emergent correlations (DEC) in real experimental systems however poses a significant challenge, as they may be completely masked by the existent {long-range} hydrodynamic interactions between the particles.
+A priori, there are three possible scenarios: (i) the hydrodynamic interactions govern the stationary-state properties, fully masking the DEC and rendering them experimentally inaccessible; (ii) the dynamically generated correlations determine the stationary behavior, allowing the theoretical predictions of Ref.~\cite{BKMS24}, which neglect direct interactions, to accurately describe the system; (iii) both hydrodynamic interactions and DEC are relevant in the steady state, and neither can be neglected.
 Surprisingly, our experiments reveal that scenario (ii) holds: the stationary properties of several physical observables are well described by the non-interacting theory of Ref.~\cite{BKMS24}, despite the presence of hydrodynamic interactions.